Here’s the problem: How do you cost-effectively advertise a one-off product that only sells for three or four dollars?

 Yes, I’m talking about eBooks.
 No matter good your book is, nobody is going to buy more than one (digital) copy of it.
 So the obvious challenge is to spend less on advertising per book than the price of the book itself.
 No small task, I assure you.

-The truth is, if you’ve only published one book, and you have no other products (i.e. additional books) or services to offer, then paid advertising for your book is always a losing proposition.
+The truth is, if you’ve only published one book, and you have no other products (i.e. additional books) or services to offer, then paid advertising for your book is almost always a losing proposition.

 But that’s not to say promoting your book overall is a losing a proposition.
 Let’s dive deeper into this topic with my own personal case study.

 My Experiment in Book Advertising

 Nowadays I make my living in the world of Content Marketing and S.E.O., but once upon a time, when living in Italy, I had a go at freelance writing, which included travel writing, blogging, writing web copy for clients, and yes, I wrote and published a few ebooks about Italian culture.

 I wrote them as the “Golden Rush” of Kindle publishing was approaching its twilight.
 There were still profits to be made, but the easy money era of pumping out crap and making thousands per month was over.
 Which was a good thing, because it forced me to up my game a bit (although looking back, I still should have done better.)

 I wrote three books in summer of 2013, and then set about promoting them in several different ways, which I will mention in a minute.